1 Nature is maximally efficient

 More to ponder.Action W is the most fundamental quantity in physics.
 The 10-volume Landau-Lifshitz textbook on physics starts with action on the very first page.
 Efficiency applies to every process in nature: action minimization is valid in classical physics, in quantum theory and in general relativity.
 It is valid for motion of stones, heat, light, particles, fields and empty space.

-In short,dW=0 describes motion.
+In short,dW=0 describes motion and agrees with observations.

 2 There is a maximum energy speed in nature